bigai-nlco/ReflectEvo/README.md

 For datasets with multiple-answer questions, use the following command to evaluate the model's performance:

 ```
-python eval/count.py "path/to/your/results"
+python -m eval.count "path/to/your/results"
 ```

 For questions with free-text answers, use the following command to evaluate the model's performance:

 ```
-python eval/count_f1.py "path/to/your/results"
+python -m eval.count_f1 "path/to/your/results"
 ```

 ## Citation